ibrahim030398/SQL-joins-/README.md

           FULL OUTER JOIN table2
           ON table1.column = table2.column;

-* SQL SELF JOIN :  A self join is a regular join, but the table is joined with itself.It is also                       called Cartesian join.
+* SQL SELF JOIN :  A self join is a regular join, but the table is joined with itself.
     * SYNTAX :
           SELECT column_name(s)
           FROM table1 T1, table1 T2
-          WHERE condition;
+          ON T1.column = T2.column;

 * SQL CROSS JOIN : The CROSS JOIN  returns all records from both tables  where it perform M x N action.
 Also called MxN join.
+It returns  cartesian prodcut.
     * SYNTAX :
           SELECT column_name(s)
           FROM table1